splosch/cursorMe/README.md

 cursorMe
 ========

-A tool to easily add a cursor to an image or screenshot.
+A web-tool to add a cursor to an image or screenshot.

 Demo: http://splosch.github.io/cursorMe/
 ------

 Based on HTML / Canvas / JS (jQuery + Kinetic.js)